SublimeText-Markdown/MarkdownEditing/README.md

     SampleWikiPage.md

+Note that, if the wiki page does *not* yet exist, if will be created with a header matching the page name.
+However the file will only actually be created on the file system, when it is saved by the user.

 The user can `list back links` and of course to open them.
 Back links are pages that reference the current page.
 This allows pages to be tied together into a personal wiki.
 A common technique is to define *tag* wiki pages and to list any tags for a page as references to the tag pages at the bottom of the page, for example:

     [[TagSyntax]] [[TagDev]] [[TagPython]]